drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 ---
 title: The League of Entropy launches drand v1.0 to become the Internet’s first production-grade, publicly verifiable randomness beacon!
-summary: Welcome to the brand new website for the drand project!
-Drand is now in production, providing publicly verifiable randomness as a foundational internet service.
+summary: Welcome to the brand new website for the drand project! drand is now in production, providing publicly verifiable randomness as a foundational internet service.
 image: /images/drand-launch-banner.png
 date: 2020-08-10
 tags: